RubixML/ML/docs/extractors/ndjson.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Extractors/NDJSON.php">[source]</a></span>

 # NDJSON
 [NDJSON](http://ndjson.org/) or *Newline Delimited* JSON files contain rows of data encoded in Javascript Object Notation (JSON) arrays or objects.
-The format is similar to CSV but has the advantage of being standardized and retaining data type information at the cost of having a slightly heavier footprint.
+The format is like a mix of JSON and CSV and has the advantage of retaining data type information and being cursorable (read line by line).

 > **Note:** Empty rows will be ignored by the parser by default.